Ery Pads Side Effects

 Generic name: erythromycin topical

 Note: This document contains side effect information about erythromycin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Ery Pads.
+Some dosage forms listed on this page may not apply to the brand name Ery Pads.

 Applies to erythromycin topical: topical gel/jelly, topical pad, topical powder, topical solution.

 Along with its needed effects, erythromycin topical (the active ingredient contained in Ery Pads) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Some side effects of erythromycin topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.